TouK/nussknacker/docs/MigrationGuide.md

 ## In version 0.1.2 (not released yet)

 * [#954](https://github.com/TouK/nussknacker/pull/954) `TypedMap` is not a case class wrapping scala Map anymore.
-If you have done some pattern matching on it, you should use `case typedMap: TypedMap => typedMap.typedMap.asScala` instead.
+If you have done some pattern matching on it, you should use `case typedMap: TypedMap => typedMap.asScala` instead.

 ## In version 0.1.1